 Susan Axelrod, FINRA Executive Vice President, Regulatory Operations, added, “The need for this rule became clear from calls to the FINRA Securities Helpline for Seniors®.
 Since its launch in April 2015, the helpline has received calls highlighting some of the issues firms are facing when it comes to senior investors, including how firms respond when they suspect a senior customer is being exploited.”

 FINRA also plans on amending its New Account Application Template –a voluntary model brokerage account form that is provided as a resource to firms when they design or update their new account forms –to capture trusted contact information.

-Once the proposal is filed with the SEC, SEC staff reviews the rule proposal to determine whether it is consistent with the requirements of the Securities Exchange Act of 1934 (Exchange Act).
+Once the proposal is filed with the SEC, the SEC staff reviews the rule proposal to determine whether it is consistent with the requirements of the Securities Exchange Act of 1934 (Exchange Act).
 The SEC staff may request changes or amendments to the rule proposal.